That-Cool-Coder/wrk.js/editorDocumentation/aboutReference.md

 [Back to README](/README.md)

+#### Overview
+The wrk.js user reference is stored in `/userReference`.
+Every public feature or constant of wrk.js is documented here.
+The basic reference is stored as a series of text files in `/userReference/rawReferenceSections`.
+Each of the text files corresponds roughly to one JS source file.
+These seperate files are then appended together using `/userReference/rawReferenceSections/rawReferenceCompiler.py`.
+From here, different programs can be used to make reference manuals in different formats, eg HTML or markdown.

-#### A quick guide to editing the reference
+#### Editing the raw reference
-1. Find the file in `/reference/rawReferenceSections/` that most matches the feature you want to document.
+1. Find the file in `/userReference/rawReferenceSections/` that corresponds to the feature that you are documenting.
-If a file doesn't exist, create it.
-2. Add the feature, according to the syntax in [Raw reference sections](#raw-reference-sections)
+2. Add the feature, following the syntax in [Reference syntax](#reference-syntax)
-3. Make sure that the file you put the feature in is listed in `/reference/inputFiles.txt`
+3. Make sure that the raw reference file you edited in is listed in `/userReference/rawReferenceFiles.txt`
-4. Run `/reference/referenceCompiler.py`
+4. Run `/userReference/rawReferenceCompiler.py` to join all of the sections together
-5. To update the HTML reference, run `/reference/htmlDocMaker.py` (remember to update the version number in `/reference/htmlContentsTemplate.html`)

-#### Raw reference sections
+#### Updating the html reference

+1. Make sure that `/userReference/rawReference.txt` is up to date by following the instructions above.
+2. Update the version number in `/userReference/htmlContentsTemplate.html` to the current wrk version
+3. Run `/userReference/htmlReferenceMaker.py`

+#### Reference syntax
 At its most basic, the reference is stored as a series of text files in `/reference/rawReferenceSections/`.
 Each one corresponds roughly to a JS source file.
 The files are made up of sections.

 Each section in the files is one feature/function of wrk.js.
 The sections are seperated by